-Hey there! 👋 Welcome to Ness Labs, a venture studio dedicated to products that help people be happier and healthier.
+Hey there!
+Welcome to Ness Labs, a learning platform dedicated to mindful productivity.
 I’m Anne-Laure, and I believe we are at our happiest when we’re our most creative and productive self.
 Ness Labs is all about empowering makers to do their best work while keeping their sanity.

 Beside running Ness Labs, I’m currently enrolled as a part-time student at King’s College, studying neuroscience.
 A lot of the tools and content you will see created at Ness Labs are based on the stuff I study in the neuroscience space.
 I’m also a certified Mental Health First Aider and a member of the Society for Neuroscience.